 Join the AAUP

-By joining the AAUP, you help shape the future of our profession.
+As an AAUP member, you join forces with colleagues who care about academic freedom and shared governance.
+You help protect quality higher education and shape the future of our profession.
 In addition, there are practical benefits such as discounts, insurance programs, and a subscription to Academe, including the annual report on faculty compensation.
-Click here to read more about the benefits of an AAUP membership.